 What About Art School?
 A Few Do's and Dont's

-By guest Contributor, Natasha Arselan.
+By Founder and CEO of Auc Art, Natasha Arselan.
 Originally published in Fall 2017.

 As roles and responsibilities become blended and integrated for artists, galleries, and institutions in the art world, artists are expected to take a more proactive approach to become involved and market themselves.
 As an artist you are more likely to have interest by making yourself fully accessible; building networks and interacting with your audience is key.
 Throughout the summer at AucArt, we toured and began selecting artists from the UK’s top 30 art school’s BA & MA degree shows.
 There’s nothing worse than finding a great artist at a degree show and getting back to the office to discover that the details on their business card are inaccurate or the website doesn't include an email address.
 It’s more likely that they’ll disappear forever, which is a nightmare.
 Based on our experience, here’s our list of do’s and don’ts.
 Remember this is just the beginning.
 Best of luck!

 Take an opportunity that sounds too good to be true without asking as many questions as possible.